Noah Arbit: 2022 election

-On August 2, 2022, backed by high fundraising and endorsements from U.S. Representative Brenda Lawrence, local leaders, and organizations, including the Detroit Free Press, Arbit came first in a three-way Democratic primary for Michigan’s 20th House District, defeating West Bloomfield School District board member Ken Ferguson and former legislative staffer James Sklar by nearly 16 percentage points, with 7,180 votes (46.6%) to Ferguson’s 4,785 (31%), and Sklar’s 3,448 (22%).
+On August 2, 2022, backed by high fundraising and endorsements from U.S. Representative Brenda Lawrence, local leaders, and organizations, including the Detroit Free Press, Arbit came first in a three-way Democratic primary for Michigan's 20th House District, defeating West Bloomfield School District board member Ken Ferguson and former legislative staffer James Sklar by nearly 16 percentage points, with 7,180 votes (46.6%) to Ferguson's 4,785 (31%), and Sklar's 3,448 (22%).

-On November 8, 2022, Arbit was elected to the Michigan House of Representatives in the 2022 General Election, defeating Republican Party nominee Albert Mansour with 56.6% of the vote to Mansour’s 43.4%.
+On November 8, 2022, Arbit was elected to the Michigan House of Representatives in the 2022 General Election, defeating Republican Party nominee Albert Mansour with 56.6% of the vote to Mansour's 43.4%.
 Arbit is the youngest openly gay person ever elected to the Michigan Legislature.

 On December 4, 2022, Arbit was sworn in as State Representative by Michigan Supreme Court Justice Richard H. Bernstein at the Jewish Community Center in West Bloomfield.
 U.S. Representative Haley Stevens also participated in Arbit's ceremony.

 2024 election

-Arbit was reelected in 2024, defeating Republican Party nominee Brendan Cowley with 53.2% of the vote to Cowley’s 46.8%.
+Arbit was reelected in 2024, defeating Republican Party nominee Brendan Cowley with 53.2% of the vote to Cowley's 46.8%.

 Personal life

 Arbit is Jewish; he and his family are congregants at Temple Israel in West Bloomfield.
-Arbit is also openly gay, and has cited his experiences as a part of the Jewish and LGBTQ+ communities as compelling him to get involved in politics, to run for office, and particularly, to focus on strengthening Michigan's hate crime laws.
+Arbit is also openly gay, and has cited his experiences as a part of the Jewish and LGBT communities as compelling him to get involved in politics, to run for office, and particularly, to focus on strengthening Michigan's hate crime laws.